pahaze/refunked/README.md

 - [CryptoCANINE](https://github.com/CryptoCANINE) - Programmer
 - [Johnny Redwick](https://github.com/JohnnyRedwick) - Artist
 - [KadeDev](https://github.com/KadeDev) - creator of Kade Engine (themes based off of engine in game, some code from engine used for accuracy)
-- [ShadowMario](https://github.com/ShadowMario) - creator of Pysch Engine (themes based off of engine in game, some code from engine used for accuracy)
+- [ShadowMario](https://github.com/ShadowMario) - creator of Pysch Engine (themes based off of engine in game, some code from engine used for accuracy, FlxDropDown menu borrowed)
 - [Verwex](https://github.com/Verwex) - creator of the Mic'd Up Engine (themes based off of engine in game, some code used from engine for accuracy)
 - [Tr1NgleDev](https://github.com/Tr1NgleDev) - creator of Tr1ngle Engine (themes based off of engine in game)
 - [Yoshubs](https://github.com/Yoshubs) - creator of Forever Engine (themes based off of engine in game)
+- [Leather128](https://github.com/Leather128) - creator of Leather Engine (themes based off of engine in game)
 - OG devs (ninjamuffin99, PhantomArcade3K, evilsk8r, and Kawai Sprite)

 \- and any other contributors